rootstrap/blog/content/Improve your Rails App searches with Elasticsearch - Leandro Dominguez.md

 Although in this post we’ve just covered the tip of the iceberg, we can see the potential of this search engine and how easy it is to integrate it to a Rails application.
 I encourage you to get lost into the wide [Elastic documentation]([https://www.elastic.co/guide/index.html](https://www.elastic.co/guide/index.html)) and discover the huge potential that it can add to our applications.

-We have being using Elasticsearch through some of our applications not only to admit typos and make searches smarter and faster but also to adding [synonyms to some list of words]([https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-synonym-tokenfilter.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-synonym-tokenfilter.html)) in our e-commerce apps where we expect searches like ‘ps4’ to match with ‘playstation 4’, ‘playstation four’, or ‘ipad’ to match ‘i pad’ or ‘i-pad’.
+Check out there for other multiple uses.
+We have being using it in some of our applications not only to admit typos and make searches smarter and faster but also to adding [synonyms to some list of words]([https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-synonym-tokenfilter.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-synonym-tokenfilter.html)) in our e-commerce apps where we expect searches like ‘ps4’ to match with ‘playstation 4’, ‘playstation four’, or ‘ipad’ to match ‘i pad’ or ‘i-pad’.
+It also has several interesting uses in [geospacial queries](https://www.elastic.co/guide/en/elasticsearch/reference/current/geo-queries.html) including geodistances and geoshapes.